 From the Authentication tab, click the orange button to Disable Google Auth or Switch to built-in authentication if you’re using SAML authentication.

-Team members will be sent an email to let them know about the change and to remind them to set a password, if they don’t already have one.✨
+Members will be sent an email to let them know about the change and to remind them to set a password if they don’t already have one.✨